aspose-cad/Aspose.CAD-Products/cad/net/_index.md

 {{< blocks/products/pf/tab-content >}}
 <p>
- Aspose.CAD for .NET is a standalone AutoCAD processing API.
-It provides the functionality to convert DWG, DWF and DXF files to high-quality PDF and raster images.
+ Aspose.CAD for .NET is a standalone CAD and BIM files processing API suitable for .Net Core, Xamarin for Android and iOS.
+It provides the functionality to convert DXF, DWG, DGN, DWF, DWFX, IFC, STL, DWT, IGES, PLT, CF2, OBJ, HPGL, IGS, PCL, FBX, SVG files to high-quality PDF and other vector and raster image files such as: BMP, GIF, JPG, JPEG, JP2, PNG, TIFF, PSD, DICOM, WEBP, WMF, EMF.
 Developers can select and convert specific layouts and layers from the AutoCAD files as well as track the whole file conversion process with ease.
+Aspose.CAD for .NET API is multi-thread safe and ready for bulk parallel processing with cancellation support.
 </p>

 {{< /blocks/products/pf/tab-content >}}